 The real question here is freshness.
 Religiously, you should always take a few moments to grind your beans immediately before you brew them.

 I like my coffee impeccably fresh and grind only the amount that I need.
-Since ground beans have a 100% correlation in weight to unground beans, I weight the beans, which I store in the fridge, and then grind only what I need.
+Since ground beans have a 100% correlation in weight to unground beans, I weigh the beans, which I store in the fridge, and then grind only what I need.

-No storing of coffee beans in the grinder at all as they are not stored in an environment that is sub optimal for their freshness.
+No storing of coffee beans in the grinder at all as they are not stored in an environment that is suboptimal for their freshness.
 Maximum freshness means maximum taste.

 Once coffee beans have been ground, they start degrading quicker than had they not been ground.
 The grinding accelerates the degradation process and thus a bag of preground coffee that was roasted and ground a few days or a week earlier is obviously not as crisp and full of the rich coffee taste that it can be had if you ground them only moments earlier.

-Personally, I do not particularly recommend that you go for an all in one combination automatic espresso machine that has a built in grinder as they are:
+Personally, I do not particularly recommend that you go for an all-in-one combination automatic espresso machine that has a built-in grinder as they are:

 - 1. A pain in the backside to clean.